MorphoSource/adbc-2017-democamp/README.md

 * Uploading data
   * Creating a project
-  * Three examples of data upload.
-Adding a specimen and 3D media files when...
+  * Four examples of data upload.
+Adding a specimen and/or 3D media files when...
     * ... the specimen is already in MorphoSource.
+    * ... the specimen is already in MorphoSource, and the media is derived from media already on MorphoSource.
     * ... the specimen is not in MorphoSource, but is in iDigBio.
     * ... the specimen is not in MorphoSource or in iDigBio.